Food-Ashur-s/Food-Ashurs/README.md

 ### POST api/v1/signup
 * Provide username , password , email , role type as JSON

+{"username": "userone", "password": "userpassword", "email" : "userone@gmail.com" }

+This route will create a new user by providing a username, password, email in the body of the request.
+Creating a new user is required to store and access data later.
+This route must be completed before attempting to use the signin route.

+A token will be returned that will only be used for the api/signin route. after signing-in, you will receive a new token that will be a reference for all future routes.

 * Example Response (token) :
 ```